AviatrixSystems/Docs/HowTos/config_CheckPointAzure.rst

 You can view if traffic is forwarded to the firewall instance by logging in to the Check Point Firewall SmartConsole.
 Go to the page "LOGS & MONITOR".

-For VPC to VPC traffic:
+For VNET to VNET traffic:
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Launch one instance in PROD Spoke VPC and DEV Spoke VPC.
+Launch one instance in PROD Spoke VNET and DEV Spoke VNET.
 Start ping packets from a instance in DEV Spoke VPC to the private IP of another instance in PROD Spoke VPC.
 The ICMP traffic should go through the firewall and be inspected in firewall.

 |cp_view_traffic_log_vpc_to_vpc|

-[Optional] For VPC to Internet traffic:
+[Optional] For VNET to Internet traffic:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Launch a private instance in the Spoke VPC (i.e. PROD Spoke VPC) and start ping packets from the private instance towards Internet (e.g 8.8.8.8) to verify the egress function.
+Launch a private instance in the Spoke VNET (i.e. PROD Spoke VNET) and start ping packets from the private instance towards Internet (e.g 8.8.8.8) to verify the egress function.
 The ICMP traffic should go through, and get inspected on firewall.

 .. important::
     The Egress Inspection is only applicable to all VNets that deploys non public facing applications.
 If you have any Spoke VNet that has public facing web services, you should not enable Egress Inspection.
 This is because Egress Inspection inserts a default route (0.0.0.0/0) towards Transit GW to send the Internet traffic towards firewall to get inspected.
 Azure's System Default Route pointing towards Internet will be overwritten by User-defined default route inserted by the Controller.